rust-cli/book/src/tutorial/packaging.md

-# Packaging and rendering documentation
+# Packaging and distributing a Rust tool

 If you feel confident that your program is ready to for other people to use, it is time to package and release it!